Savory, sweet, oven roasted cherry tomatoes with olive oil and plenty of basil and garlic are delicious over pasta or toast!

 - a good pinch of salt

 - ½ cup fresh basil - minced

-- Toss all of your ingredients together in a 9x12" baking pan.
+- Toss all of the ingredients, except the basil, together in a 9x12" baking pan.
 Bake for 30-40 minutes, depending on the size of your tomatoes.
 Smaller tomatoes will need less time to cook.
 Your tomatoes are ready when most of the ones in the pan have split open.

 - Add the basil to the pan, tossing well.
 Serve with pasta, over toast, or snack on them straight up!